eddytruyen/container_allocation_for_mta/README.md

 We have setup a Kubernetes cluster with 6 worker nodes using the docker-multinode project: https://github.com/kubernetes/kube-deploy/tree/master/docker-multinode.
 Kubernetes version 1.3.4 has been used.

 This cluster has been installed on Ubuntu 14.04 virtual machines that ru.4n in an Openstack private cloud with the following properties:
-* Openstack version Kilo installed on 9 droplets (each with 16 cpu-cores).
+* Openstack version Liberty is installed on 8 droplets (each with 16 cpu-cores).
 There is no VM pinning.
 Other users are running workloads on the Openstack cloud
 * Each Ubuntu VM is configured of flavor c2m2 (2 virtual cpu and 2 GB of ram)
+* At the moment of the performance evaluation, the Openstack cloud is overcommitted: https://github.com/eddytruyen/container_allocation_for_mta/blob/master/tomcat-sla/Openstack.JPG

 Docker has been installed on each node with the `./dockerinstall` script.